rgoorah/step-functions/README.md

 Verify it by running this command: `aws lambda list-functions` and also look at the AWS Web Console under 'Lambda'.

 ## Step 2 - Create the state machine
-1. Update the state machine file with your AWS Account ID by running this script: `./replace-account.-id.sh`
+1. Update the state machine file with your AWS Account ID by running this script: `./replace-account-id.sh`
 1. Run the following command:

 ```
 aws cloudformation create-stack --stack-name call-center --template-body file://call-center.yml --capabilities CAPABILITY_IAM
 ```

-Verify it by running this command: `aws cloudformation list-stacks` and also look at the AWS Web Console under Step Functions.
+Verify it by running this command: `aws stepfunctions list-state-machines` and also look at the AWS Web Console under Step Functions.

 ## Step 3 - Execute the state machine
 * Search for Step Functions at the AWS Web Console